snowyu/custom-factory.js/README.md

 * CustomFactory(these class/static methods will be added to your factory class)
   * `register(aClass[, aParentClass=factory[, aOptions]])`:  *(class method)* register the aClass to your Factory Class.
-    * aOptions: It will use the aOptions as default options to create instance.
+    * aOptions *(object|string)*: It will use the aOptions as default options to create instance.
+      * it is the registered name if aOptions is string.
       * name: use the name instead of class name to register if any. or it will use the class name(remove the last factory name if exists) to register.
     * aParentClass: it is not allowed if it's a flatOnly factory.